Nawarajkarki/Design-and-Analysis-of-Algorighm/README.md

 # Design and Analysis of Algorithms

-### Welcome to the **Design and Analysis of Algorithms** repository!
+## Welcome to the Design and Analysis of Algorithms repository!

-This repository is a treasure trove of Python programs that demonstrate various algorithms taught in the “Design and Analysis of Algorithms” course, a key subject in the CSIT curriculum.
+This repository is a collection of programs in various languages that demonstrate different algorithms taught in the “Design and Analysis of Algorithms” course, a key subject in the CSIT curriculum.

 Whether you’re a CSIT student delving into this subject or an algorithm enthusiast exploring new techniques, this repository offers a wide range of well-documented algorithms for you to learn from and experiment with.
 Enjoy your journey through the fascinating world of algorithms!

-## Algorithms
+### Algorithms

-### The algorithms covered in this repository are:
+**The algorithms covered in this repository are:**
 - Searching algorithms:
   - Linear search
 - Sorting algorithms: